dpellegr/PolyGear/README.md

 ## Knowledge Base:

 The library uses industry standard terminology and conventions.
-KHK Gears published an [excellent summary](https://github.com/dpellegr/PolyGear/blob/master/docs/Basic%20Gear%20Terminology%20and%20Calculation%20-%20KHK%20Gears.pdf) which is mirrored in the docs folder for convenience.
-If words like "module" and "pressure angle" confuse you, please make sure to review it.
+KHK Gears published an [***excellent summary***](https://github.com/dpellegr/PolyGear/blob/master/docs/Basic%20Gear%20Terminology%20and%20Calculation%20-%20KHK%20Gears.pdf) which is mirrored in the docs folder for convenience.
+If words like "module" and "pressure angle" confuse you, please **make sure to review it**.

 If you want to dive deeper in the evaluation/parameterization of the involute profiles, [this nice open access paper](https://github.com/dpellegr/PolyGear/blob/master/docs/Hartig%20Stein%20-%203D%20involute%20gear%20evaluation.pdf), is what inspired the computations implemented in PolyGearBase.scad.